 Did you ever wonder why it was so difficult finding most co-packers?
-There are several reasons good reasons.
+There are several good reasons.

 First, many "co-packers" aren't primarily co-packers.
-They are really small specialty food production businesses producing the primary products the company is known for, and their "co-packing time" is really spare time they have between production runs of their own products.
+They are often small specialty food production businesses producing the primary products the company is known for, and their "co-packing time" is really spare time they have between production runs of their own products.
 And, not wanting the plant to be shut down unnecessarily, they produce other people's products to fill this spare time.

 Also, there are several different terms for "co-packers", but they all really do the same things.
 Besides Co-Packers, other terms to search for are Contract Packaging, Private Label, Product Development, Incubators & Shared Use Kitchens.
 And to make it even more difficult to find them, very few ever advertise their services, beyond their website, which you're not likely to ever see.